 Quantity and Frequency of Microsoft Requests

-Microsoft provides non-profits with an allotment of product donations that can be requested per two-year period.
-Your organisation's first donation request after 27 July 2011 marks the beginning of its recurring two-year cycles.
-Within a two-year period, each eligible non-profit may request from up to 10 title groups:
+Microsoft provides nonprofits, charities, and libraries with an allotment of product donations that can be requested per two-year cycle.
+Your organisation's first donation request after July 27, 2011, marks the beginning of its recurring two-year cycle.
+Within a two-year cycle, each eligible nonprofit or public library may request

 - Products that run on an individual computer (such as Office or Windows)

 - Client access licences (CALs), management licences (MLs), and other licences that provide for connection to or management of a server application

 The 50-product allotment usually allows an organisation to install a particular type of product on up to 50 computers.
 However, organisations that run multiple Windows operating systems on a single computer generally can install only as many instances of the product as they have licences.
 For more information, see the Product Use Rights section of Licensing Details for Microsoft Products.